 Extension Security - Best Practices for Deployment

 The following information is for IT officers and administrators, Tableau server and site administrators and anyone who is interested in managing dashboard extensions and the security of their data and business.
-The suggestions for deployment are intended for companies that have a mix of users who are on Tableau Desktop and Tableau Server or Tableau Online.
+The suggestions for deployment are intended for companies that have a mix of users who are on Tableau Desktop and Tableau Server or Tableau Cloud.

 Security for extensions in Tableau